isinghrana/fabric-samples-healthcare/analytics-bi-directlake-starschema/Readme.md

 The Fabric Direct Lake connector is a new technology for querying delta parquet files from Power BI without data caching or an intermediary relational database.
 Power BI datasets have been modernized so that the semantic layer containing metadata and query logic can directly query the Fabric Data Lake.
 Data for the demo is 220M+ rows of real healthcare data from the open data database titled **Medicare Part D Prescribers - by Provider and Drug**.
 Link here: https://data.cms.gov/provider-summary-by-type-of-service/medicare-part-d-prescribers/medicare-part-d-prescribers-by-provider-and-drug

 ## Scope
 This demo is intended to provide experience with data engineering tasks using Fabric Spark and/or Data Pipelines to build out Delta Parquet tables and then use the Direct Lake connector in Power BI to query large volumes of real data.
-The medallion lakehouse architecture is followed in this sample where raw CSV files are loaded to Bronze Layer, then Silver Layer flat table built using Delta Parquet format and lastly Gold Layer tables use star schema model.
+The medallion lakehouse architecture is followed in this sample where raw CSV files are loaded to Bronze Layer, then Silver Layer flat table built using Delta Parquet format and lastly Gold Layer tables serve up the star schema model for a Direct Lake Power BI dataset.

 ![analytics-bi-directlake](./Images/ArchitectureDiagram.png)